Stores fight back as Christmas delivery delays hit e-tailers

-BERLIN/PARIS, Dec 18 (Reuters) - The Christmas rush is exposing the limitations of internet-only retailers as surging orders cause delivery delays, allowing Europe’s shops to fight back with “click and collect” services and more in-store theatre.
+BERLIN/PARIS (Reuters) - The Christmas rush is exposing the limitations of internet-only retailers as surging orders cause delivery delays, allowing Europe’s shops to fight back with “click and collect” services and more in-store theater.

 Online retailers such as Amazon have been winning market share from store groups for years, and there are few signs that Europeans are tiring of shopping from their computers and mobile phones.